salahamassi/Stretchy-Header-Collection-View/README.md

 ![Mar-05-2021 01-38-54](https://user-images.githubusercontent.com/17902030/110045584-91fd8280-7d53-11eb-9bab-14ab47647bf5.gif)

-And off course you will find the console start scremaing with warnings.
+And of course, you will find the console start screaming with warnings.

-The problem is when we update the layoutAttribute frame for the header view this will update the collection view frame (the one inside the header view), but not the images cells.
+The problem is when we update the layout attribute frame for the header view this will update the collection view frame (the one inside the header view), but not the image cells.

-so when we are scrolling we see the blue color (the bacground color for the collection view inside the header view) and not the image cell color.
+so when we are scrolling we see the blue color (the background color for the collection view inside the header view) and not the image cell color.

-we need to notify the header collection view to update the size for his cells at the same time when we update the layoutAttribute frame for the header view itself. and we can do that simply using
+we need to notify the header collection view to update the size for his cells at the same time when we update the layout attribute frame for the header view itself. and we can do that simply using

 ```swift
      headerView.collectionView.collectionViewLayout.invalidateLayout()
 ```
-this well invoke all the "UICollectionViewDelegateFlowLayout" methods and the size well be updated.
+this will invoke all the "UICollectionViewDelegateFlowLayout" methodes and the size will be updated.

 So one solution we can do is have closure on our custom flow layout class and we can invoke this closure when we update the header layout attribute frame.